Margret Craver

 Margret Craver (October 11, 1907 – November 22, 2010) was an American artist and arts educator.
 She was noted for her jewelry and holloware as well as her educational and technical manuals on metalwork.

 Early life and career

 Craver was born in Kansas City, Missouri on October 11, 1907.

 She became interested in metalwork while studying at the University of Kansas, and after graduation traveled to Europe for study, as training in metalworking techniques was not available in the United States at the time.
 There she studied under Baron Erik Fleming, at the time the court silversmith to the King of Sweden.
 Craver established the department of jewelry and metalsmithing at the Wichita Arts Association in 1935, and throughout the 1930s she continued to travel the US and abroad for further training in the craft of metalwork.

 She was introduced to Charles Withers, president of Massachusetts-based Towle Silversmiths, in 1949, and the two were married the next year.
-She continued to be known professionally under her unmarried name.
+She continued to be known professionally under her maiden name.